syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.MVC/legend.md

 ### Legend text wrap

-When the legend text exceeds the container, the text can be wrapped by using [`TextWrap`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DLegendSettings.html#Syncfusion_EJ2_Charts_Chart3DLegendSettings_TextWrap) Property.
+When the legend text exceeds the container, the text can be wrapped by using the [`TextWrap`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DLegendSettings.html#Syncfusion_EJ2_Charts_Chart3DLegendSettings_TextWrap) property.
 End user can also wrap the legend text based on the [`MaximumLabelWidth`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.Chart3DLegendSettings.html#Syncfusion_EJ2_Charts_Chart3DLegendSettings_MaximumLabelWidth) property.

 {% if page.publishingplatform == "aspnet-core" %}